sajal/sajalblog/content/post/fun-with-mptcp.md

 - **<a href="http://www.pcengines.ch/apu.htm">PC Engines APU system board</a>** - Replaces router.
 All magic happens here. *gateway*
 - **ADSL modem** in bridge mode.
 - **EC2 instance in Singapore** - The main proxy endpoint.
-Runs [shadowsocks](https://github.com/shadowsocks/shadowsocks-go) server over mptcp kernel. *destination 1, jumpbox 1*
+Runs [shadowsocks](https://github.com/shadowsocks/shadowsocks-go) server over MPTCP kernel. *destination, jumpbox*
 - **EC2 instance in us-west** - The proxy endpoint for US geo blocked traffic.
-Runs shadowsocks server over mptcp kernel. *destination 2*
+Runs shadowsocks server over MPTCP kernel. *destination*
-- **Digital Ocean instance in Singapore** - An alternate path to reach the EC2 instance(s) *jumpbox 2*
+- **Digital Ocean instance in Singapore** - An alternate path to reach the EC2 instance(s) *jumpbox*
-- **VPS in [CAT](http://www.cattelecom.com/) datacenter** in Thailand - Another alternate path. *jumpbox 3*
+- **VPS in [CAT](http://www.cattelecom.com/) datacenter** in Thailand - Another alternate path.
+All Thai ISPs usually have good connectivity to CAT. *jumpbox*
 - **Android phone** - With Dtac 3G for extra boost when needed.
 USB tethering.
 Bandwidth fluctuates a lot.
-I typically use it to get a boost in my upload bandwidth which is generally 100 kbps to 2 mbps.
+I typically use it to get a boost in my upload bandwidth which is generally 100 kbps to 8 mbps.

-All tcp Traffic is intercepted by the APU using iptables, diverted to [redsocks](http://darkk.net.ru/redsocks/), which sends it to the shadowsocks client, which sends it to the shadowsocks server running in EC2 Singapore.
+All TCP Traffic is intercepted by the APU using iptables, diverted to [redsocks](http://darkk.net.ru/redsocks/), which sends it to the shadowsocks client, which sends it to the shadowsocks server running in EC2 Singapore.
 This socks connection has several ways to communicate with the EC2 instance.

 ```
 APU <--> True ADSL Directly <--> EC2